The news came down on Monday, March 15th that Steve Prohm and the Cyclones have agreed to part ways.

 TOP NON-BIG 12 ASSISTANTS

 There are a few assistants out there that have no Big 12 connections, but they are ready for the big move, if they’re interested.

 David Velasquez, San Diego State: I know what you’re thinking — how do you get a guy who has been at SDSU for 19 years to come to Ames?
 You offer him the head-coaching job.
 SDSU has been one of the best mid-major programs in the country and Velasquez handles everything from recruiting to player development.

 Micah Shrewsberry, Purdue: Now the associate head coach at Purdue, Shrewsberry is poised to get his own program.
-He’s worked his way up from being a D-3 assistant at Wabash and DePauw to stints with Brad Stevens at Butler and with the Boston Celtics, along with two stints with Painter and Purdue.
+And that happened on March 15, when Penn State hired him away from the Boilermaker.
+He worked his way up from being a D-3 assistant at Wabash and DePauw to stints with Brad Stevens at Butler and with the Boston Celtics, along with two stints with Matt Painter and Purdue.

 Jordan Mincy, Florida: He’s done his apprenticeship with Mike White at both Louisiana Tech and Florida.
 He’s been a fundamental part of the Gators’ success under White.
 He has Memphis recruiting ties as a native of that city, and he understands the Midwest thanks to a previous stint at Toledo and his playing days at Kent State.
 Someone is going to hire this guy soon.

 Brian Michaelson, Gonzaga: He’s a Gonzaga lifer.
 He played there, he’s coached there, and he’s worked his way into a key role for the No. 1 team in the nation.
 Yes, naturally, you go after the best team’s staff when you’re trying to get better.
 Question is does Michaelson want to get his own job or wait until head coach Mark Few retires (and Few is only 58).